Familial dysautonomia: Children

-Breath-holding behaviour usually resolves by age 6.
-In school-age children, bed wetting, vomiting episodes, impaired pain and temperature perception, impaired blood pressure control (including orthostatic hypotension, a hypertension during periods of psychological excitement or vomiting), learning disabilities (e.g. short attention span; learning disabilities are present in about a third of those with FD, and may require special education), scoliosis, poor bone quality and bone fractures, and kidney and heart issues may be seen.
+In school-age children, bed wetting, vomiting episodes, impaired pain, and temperature perception, impaired blood pressure control (including orthostatic hypotension, hypertension during periods of psychological excitement or vomiting), learning disabilities (e.g. short attention span; learning disabilities are present in about a third of those with FD, and may require special education), scoliosis, poor bone quality and bone fractures, and kidney and heart issues may be seen.

 Adolescence and adulthood

 Issues that tend to commence during adolescence or early adulthood include lung damage due to multiple respiratory infections, impaired kidney function, and impaired vision (due to atrophy of the optic nerve).
 By adulthood, difficulties with balance and unaided walking often arise.

 Cause

 Familial dysautonomia is the result of mutations in the IKBKAP gene on chromosome 9, which encodes for the IKAP protein (IkB kinase complex-associated protein).
 Three mutations in IKBKAP have been identified in individuals with FD.
 The most common FD-causing mutation occurs in intron 20 of the donor gene.
 Conversion of T→C in intron 20 of the donor gene resulted in shift splicing that generates an IKAP transcript lacking exon 20.
 Translation of this mRNA results in a truncated protein lacking all of the amino acids encoded by exons 20–37.
 Another less common mutation is a G→C conversion resulting in a one-amino-acid mutation in 696, where proline substitutes for normal arginine.
 The decreased amount of functional IKAP protein in cells causes familial dysautonomia.